Privacy Policy

 3 Cookies

-A “cookie” is a small data file that may be placed on your computer when you use our Site.
+Our Site uses cookies.
+A cookie is a small data file that may be placed on your computer when you use our Site.
 Cookies assist us in storing information on how visitors use the Site and the pages that may be of most interest.
 This information may be used to make assumptions about who uses your computer and to provide users of your computer with information that we think may interest the users of your computer.
 However, this information may be linked to personal information you may provide and may be used to identify you.
 If you do not wish to receive cookies you should set your browser to refuse cookies, however this may mean you may not have full use of our Site.
+We handle personal information collected by cookies in the same way that we handle all other personal information as described in this policy.

 4 Use and disclosure of information